qinyinghua/NoSQL/README.md

   In this project, to manually trigger a network partition, I use the iptable to drop message from a given network segement.

+  Create a network partition - Using below command line to have iptable drop all incoming message.

+      sudo iptables-save > $HOME/firewall.txt
+      sudo iptables -A INPUT -s 10.0.2.0/24 -j DROP

+  Recover the network partition - use below command line to recover the iptable.

+      sudo  iptables-restore < $HOME/firewall.txt